 I took a break from piano class after my Grade 8 piano exam, and came back to it in my last year of college.
-I did my Performer’s Certificate while studying for my Post Graduate Diploma in Business Administration.
-I worked with a multinational pharmaceutical company for about 10 years and then switched careers in 2003.
-I started teaching the piano and went back to being a piano student and got my Associate Trinity College London (ATCL) Recital diploma.
+I did my Performer’s Certificate while studying for my Post Graduate Diploma in Business Administration and then worked with a multinational pharmaceutical company for about 10 years, before I switched careers.
+I started teaching the piano part-time in 2001 and gave up my corporate career after that and it’s been great!
+I went back to being a piano student and got my Associate Trinity College London (ATCL) Recital diploma.
 I attend piano workshops whenever I can, and study and practise on my own.

 I’ve taught students upto Grade 8 level so far, and have been successful teaching children with mild reading and focus issues, as well as kids who lacked discipline.
 I work with parent support to discipline children, with teaching methods that make piano class fun and help children learn discipline in a positive way.

 There are a lot of music teachers in Navi Mumbai who have done keyboard exams only, and don’t know how to play the piano beyond grade 1 level.
 I’m very interested in teaching these teachers.
 Teaching them to play the piano, and later, in helping them improve their teaching and expand their own teaching studios to include piano teaching.